On first order amenability: Introduction

 Keisler measures play a big role in this paper (especially in the notion of first order amenability) and we generally assume that the reader is familiar with them.
 A Keisler measure on a sort (or definable set) $X$ over a model $M$ is simply a finitely additive (probability) measure on the Boolean algebra of definable (over $M$) subsets of $X$.
 As such it is a natural generalization of a complete type over $M$ containing the formula defining $X$.
 As pointed out at the beginning of Section 4 of \cite{HrPi}, a Keisler measure on $X$ over $M$ is the ``same thing'' as a regular Borel probability measure on the space $S_{X}(M)$ of complete types over $M$ containing the formula defining $X$.
 Keisler measures are completely natural in model theory, but it took some time for them to be studied systematically.
-They were introduced in Keisler's seminal paper \cite{Keisler} mainly in a stable environment, and later played an important role in \cite{HrPePi} in the solution of some conjectures relating o-minimal groups to compact Lie groups.\\
+They were introduced in Keisler's seminal paper \cite{Keisler} mainly in a stable and NIP environment, and later played an important role in \cite{HrPePi} in the solution of some conjectures relating o-minimal groups to compact Lie groups.\\

 This paper contains the material in Section 4 of our preprint ``Amenability and definability''.
-Following the advice of editors and referees we have divided that preprint into two papers, the current paper being the second.
+Following the advice of editors and referees we have divided that preprint into two papers: the first being \cite{HKP1}, and the second being the current paper.

+Since this manuscript first appeared on arXiv, a number of other works and conjectures appeared exploring the transposition from definably amenable definable groups to amenable theories or issues specific just for amenable theories or some notions introduced in this paper, e.g. see \cite{CHKKMPR}, \cite{Hr1}, \cite[Section 7]{Hr2}, \cite{KLM}, \cite{KP}, \cite{GHK}, and open questions there.
+Let us only remark here that in \cite{CHKKMPR} we constructed the first example of a non definably amenable group in a simple theory which by ``adding an affine sort construction'' yielded an example of a nonamenable simple theory.
+The above paper also reveals a different behavior of definable amenability of groups and theories: every group definable in a small theory is definably amenable but not every small theory is amenable.